hiteshvaghanii/hiteshvaghanii/README.md

 Also, I have good knowledge of Jira, Woo-Commerce, Web Customization, API integration, Plugins, and Themes.
 I have worked on customization for my many client's projects.
 I have a good command of Web Designing and I feel that UX/UI quality is one of the most important things in Web/Mobile apps.

-✔ Expert in Web Development using
+###✔ Expert in Web Development using
 -----------------------------------------------
-- NodeJs
-- ReactJs
-- VueJs
-- SlimJs
-- Laravel
-- CodeIgniter
-- WordPress
-- Shopify
+- NodeJs - ReactJs - VueJs - SlimJs - Laravel - CodeIgniter - WordPress - Shopify

-✔ Expert in Mobile App Development using
+### ✔ Expert in Mobile App Development using
 -------------------------------------------------------
-- Flutter
+- Flutter - React Native

-✔ Database Skill
+### ✔ Database Skill
 ----------------------
-- MongoDB
-- MySql
-- Firebase
+- MongoDB - MySql - Firebase

-✔ Hosting Skill
+### ✔ Hosting Skill
 --------------------
-- CPanel
-- Terminal/Putty/SSH
-- AWS
-- DigitalOcean
-- Heroku
+- CPanel - Terminal/Putty/SSH - AWS - DigitalOcean - Heroku

-✔ Tools
+### ✔ Tools
 -----------
-- Git
-- GitLab
-- BitBucket
-- VS Code
+- Git - GitLab - BitBucket - VS Code - Docker
-- Docker

-✔ What you get from me
+### ✔ What you get from me
 --------------------------------
 ⭐ High Quality work
 ⭐ Time Punctuality